yourpurebredpuppy logo

 • Or did he move away so the leash is now tight?
 Use the Loosen-Tug technique – hand forward to create slack, hand backward to move him a foot or so in your direction, so the leash becomes loose again.

-Remember, don't hold him on a tight leash.
+Remember, you don't want to hold him on a tight leash.
 It's HIS job to keep the leash loose by paying attention to your whereabouts and following you.
 When he isn't doing his job, your job is to remind him to do it.

 Take another three (or more) steps and stop.
 Your steps can be forward, to the left, to the right, even backwards.
 Make it a game in which you try to sneak away from your pup when he isn't paying attention.
 Don't forget the praise if he is being attentive!